 Porto is considered the capital of the north and as the second largest city in Portugal, rightfully so.
-There are really very few similarities between Porto and Lisbon – they are both near the coast, on the banks and have some fairly daunting hills, but that’s really where it ends.
-The two cities have a different feel and different charms.
+There are really very few similarities between Porto and Lisbon – they are both near the coast, on the banks of large rivers and have some fairly daunting hills, but that’s really where it ends.
+The two cities have a totally different feel and different charms.

 It’s hard to find a description of Porto that does not at some point refer to parts of the city as being Dickensian, but I’d reached this conclusion before picking up a guide book.
 Downtown Porto, with a fog coming off the river, the gold leaf writing on the dusty shop windows and the winding confusion of cobbled streets is like taking a trip back in time to Olde London town.
 It’s hard to overstate how atmospheric this old city can be.